RasaHQ/rasa/docs/core/knowledge-bases.rst

 The class ``InMemoryKnowledgeBase`` inherits ``KnowledgeBase``.
 You can customize your ``InMemoryKnowledgeBase`` by overwriting the following functions:

-- ``get_key_attribute_of_object``: To keep track of what object was talking about last, we store the value of the key attribute of that object in a specific slot.
+- ``get_key_attribute_of_object``: To keep track of what object the user was talking about last, we store the value of the key attribute in a specific slot.
 Every object should have a key attribute that is unique, i.e. similar to the primary key in a relation database.
 Per default the name of the key attribute for every object type is set to "id".
 You can overwrite the name of the key attribute for a specific object type by calling ``set_key_attribute_of_object()``.
 - ``get_representation_function_of_object``: This methods returns a lambda function that maps an object from the knowledge base to a string representation.
 This function is used whenever an object is outputted to the user.
   Per default the lambda function is set to ``lambda obj: obj["name"]``.
 So, it returns the value of the attribute "name" of the object.
-If your object does not have an attribute "name", or the "name" of an object might not be unambiguous, you should set a new lambda function for that object type by calling ``set_representation_function_of_object()``.
+If your object does not have an attribute "name", or the "name" of an object might be ambiguous, you should set a new lambda function for that object type by calling ``set_representation_function_of_object()``.
 - ``set_ordinal_mention_mapping``: The ordinal mention mapping is needed to resolve an ordinal mention to an object in a list.
-For example, if the bot listed a few restaurants in Berlin, and the user then asked "Does the second one have outside seating?", you need to resolve "second one" to the corresponding object the bot listed before.
+For example, if the bot listed a few restaurants in Berlin, and the user then asked "Does the second one have outside seating?", you need to resolve "second one" to the correct object the bot listed before.
 Per default the ordinal mention mapping looks like this:

   .. code-block:: python